 All the Raptors at Your Fingertips

-This comprehensive self-paced course covers all 34 North American raptor species, with Dr. Kevin McGowan as your friendly guide.
+This comprehensive self-paced course covers all 34 species found in the continental U.S. and Canada, with Dr. Kevin McGowan as your friendly guide.

 - Discover raptor diversity—from vultures and eagles to kites and falcons